dutes/ci_portfolio_three/README.md

 - [Credits](#credits)
 - [Thanks](#thanks)

-## User Expeirience
+## User Experience
 ### The Strategy Plane
-The primary objective of this project is to create an engaging and user-feiendly text-based BlackJack game that can be played interactively in a terminal window.
-The game aims to provide a seemless and enjoyable experience for users with clear instructionsm intuitive and engagine gameplay and promt and accurate feedback on their actions.
+The primary objective of this project is to create an engaging and user-friendly text-based BlackJack game that can be played interactively in a terminal window.
+The game aims to provide a seamless and enjoyable experience for users with clear instructions, intuitive and engaging gameplay, and prompt and accurate feedback on their actions.

 #### User needs:
 * Entertainment: Users seek an enjoyable and challenging card game that can be played in short sessions.
 * Clarity: Users need clear instructions and feedback to understand the out come of their actions.
-* Progress Tracking: Users want to keep track of progress or successess, the highscores table is a means of doing this.
+* Progress Tracking: Users want to keep track of progress or successes, the highscores table is a means of doing this.

 ### The Scope Plane
 #### Functional Specifications
 * Gameplay Mechanics: Implement code BlackJack rules including dealing cards, player actions, win/loss conditions and high score tracking.
-* Betting System: Allow the users to place bets and update their chip blance based on round outcomes.
+* Betting System: Allow the users to place bets and update their chip balance based on round outcomes.
 * High Scores: Keep a record of top scores and display them when requested.
 * User Prompts: Provide clear and timely feedback to the user's actions.

 #### Content Requirements
 * Game Instructions: Provide a brief overview of the game rules and how to play.
 * Feedback Messages: Display messages for the outcomes of game actions as well as invalid inputs through out the game.
 * High Scores Display: Keep track of and display on request the top three scores.
-Prompt the user to add their initals to the record git
+Prompt the user to add their initials to the record

 ### The Structure Plane
 #### Interaction Design
 * Main Menu: offers options to start new game, view high scores, exit.
 * Game loop: Guide the users through the game round from placing bets to playing their hand, concluding the round and updating the players chip balance.
-* User Input: Promt the user for inputs and continously validate the users inputs.
+* User Input: Prompt the user for inputs and continously validate the users inputs.
 * Feedback and Instructions: Provide real-time feedback and instructions based on the user's actions in game.

-#### Infomation Architecture
+#### Information Architecture
 * Main Menu: A central hub for accessing the program elements.
 * Game Screen: Display game-related information such as the player's and dealer's hands, chip counts and betting options.
 * High Scores Screen: Show the top scores and provide an option to return to the main menu.